 - Drawings, paintings or other zero art crafted by stillbirthday mothers are held in our Mothering the Mourning section.
 The inspiration for this activity came from the swirling activity involved in creating a special family tree for your baby.
 Learn more about Womandalas.

 Love Letters to My Body

 - Written words of betrayal, abandonment, rejection, anger, forgiveness, inquisitiveness, curiosity, friendliness and love toward our bodies after experiencing pregnancy and infant loss are woven into our Mothering the Mourning section as well.
+You can write a Love Letter to your body, to your baby, or to your spouse, through our sharing page.
 The inspiration for this activity came from the self-exploration and intentional intimacy with your spouse activities as part of the Invisible Pregnancy.